ilmanzo/suse_presentations/oxidize_your_shell.md

 ## ... and they work flawlessly 😠

-- One pillar of Free Software: freedom of choice!
+- A pillar of free software: diversity, richness, freedom of choice...
+The [Bazaar](http://www.catb.org/~esr/writings/cathedral-bazaar/)!
-- New users use them on other platforms, maybe you want to know what those young hipsters mess around with 🤓
+- New users use them on other platforms, maybe you want to know what those foolish young hipsters mess around with 🤓
 - Totally optional, use at your own pace.
 Nothing disappears installing them
 - Good OSS projects, small enough to start contributing in a new programming language (also because they may lack features that unix veterans can bring in 😉)
 - Why not ?
 Trying something new won't hurt